mattbrictson/gem/README.md

 $ ruby rename_template.rb
 ```

-This template is based on `bundler gem` with some notable improvements:
+This template is based on `bundle gem` with some notable improvements:

 - Travis CI _and_ Circle CI configuration
 - Minitest, with minitest-reporters for nicely formatted test output